 First Gas may cancel any Scheduled PR Auction where it considers a Delivery Point (or more than one) will no longer be affected by Congestion.

 First Gas will develop the terms and conditions applicable to any PR Auction (Auction TCs) in consultation with Shippers, and those Auction TCs will be subject to approval by the GIC applying the criteria for changing this Code set out in section 17.11.
-Any amendment to the Auction TCs will also require consultation with Shippers and GIC approval.
+Any amendment to the Auction TCs will also require consultation with Shippers, and will be subject to approval by the GIC applying the criteria for changing this Code set out in section 17.11.
 The Auction TCs must be published on OATIS no later than 30 Business Days before any PR Auction.

 First Gas will notify Shippers not later than 10 Business Days before a Scheduled PR Auction of the: